nico2sh/materialish-progress/README.md

 ### Fill radius

-In case you want the spinning wheel to fill the whole layout instead of having a fixed size, you can use ```fillRadius```.
+In case you want the spinning wheel to fill the whole layout instead of having a fixed size, you can use ```matProg_fillRadius```.

 ```xml
 <com.pnikosis.materialishprogress.ProgressWheel